 Flexible polypropylene material is a synthetic, polymer-based substrate that is an economical alternative to higher-priced polyester and vinyl materials.
 Great for indoor applications or outdoor applications with less than a 12-month shelf life.
 Polypropylene is a UL recognized substrate.

-Vehicle wraps and graphics are printed using premium vinyl from trusted manufacturers such as 3M, Avery Dennison, and others.
-Our vehicle graphics typically include a UV flexible protective coating to the top surface of the vinyl, or VMS’s proprietary clear coat used to protect your fleet graphics from sun damage, UV exposure, and other weather conditions.
+Vehicle wraps and graphics are printed using premium vinyl from VMS partners 3M, Avery Dennison, Arlon Graphics and other trusted manufacturers.
+Our vehicle graphics typically include a UV flexible protective coating to the top surface of the vinyl or clear coat used to protect your fleet graphics from sun damage, UV exposure, and other weather conditions.

 Vinyl for vehicle wraps and graphics are designed specifically to be applied to vehicles and will stretch and mold to the various shapes and curves on a vehicle while hiding minor blemishes and imperfections on the vehicle’s surface.